 Extensive Treatment Services at CAMP

-CAMP provides extensive treatment services that span all aspects of women’s lives from counseling, family relationships and aftercare to parenting skills, medical care and safe, sober housing.
+CAMP provides extensive on-site treatment services that span all aspects of women’s lives from counseling, family relationships and aftercare to parenting skills, medical care and safe, sober housing.
 These services come with with direct access to clinicians that help mothers build the skills to create a healthier lifestyle for themselves and their family.

 Individual and Group Counseling